 WordPress has gone to great lengths to foster and serve the community since then.
 To date there’s been 1,063 WordCamps hosted in 259 cities on all continents, save for Antarctica.

-The early version featured many of the hallmark features it’s known for today: SEO permalinks, quick installations, profound upgradeability, comment moderation, and, of course, blogging.
+The early version featured many of the hallmarks features it’s known for today: SEO permalinks, quick installations, profound upgradeability, comment moderation, and, of course, blogging.

 Overview of HubSpot Reviews vs. WordPress Reviews

 HubSpot’s CMS and corporate philosophy revolve around inbound marketing.
-It well facilitates this marketing method with a complete array of blogging, publishing and marketing tools, content formats, and educational content about inbound marketing.
-It’s ultimately more limited in customizability, more difficult to design with, features a somewhat dated look, but it provides a superior experience for organizations looking to quickly get on their feet.
+It facilitates this marketing method with a complete array of blogging, publishing, and marketing tools, content formats, and educational content about inbound marketing.
+It’s ultimately more limited in customizability, more difficult to design with, and features a somewhat dated look, but it provides a superior experience for organizations looking to quickly get on their feet.